Multiplayer-Piano/.github/profile/README.md

   - https://mpp.community/: the official community forum

 ### Outdated Resources & Websites
-- https://github.com/multiplayerpiano: not maintained by anyone actively maintaining the code. (for now)
+- https://github.com/multiplayerpiano: the old GitHub organization (not actively maintained by anyone updating the code nowadays, for now)

 ## AVOID THIS WEBSITE
 - `multiplayerpiano [dot] com`